SophieDeBenedetto/blog/posts/telemetry_part_three.md

 "phoenix.request.-register-new"
 ```

-What if we ultimately want to send StasD metrics to Datadog, which _does_ support metric tagging?
+What if we ultimately want to send StatsD metrics to Datadog, which _does_ support metric tagging?
 In that case, we can configure the `TelemetryMetricsStatsd` reporter to use the DogStatsD formatter, which would emit the following counter metric for the above event, including tags:

 ```
 "phoenix.request:1|c|#request_path:/register/new"